Vanessa Bell: Art

-In 1906, when Bell started to think of herself as an artist, she formed the Friday Club to create a place in London that was more favourable to painting.
+In 1906, when Bell began to think of herself as an artist, she formed the Friday Club to create a place in London that was more favourable to painting.
 Vanessa was encouraged by the Post-Impressionist exhibitions organised by Roger Fry, and she copied their bright colours and bold forms in her artworks.
 In 1914, she turned to Abstraction.

 Bell rejected the examples of Victorian narrative painting and rejected a discourse on the ideal and aberrant qualities of femininity.
 She also designed book jackets for all of her sister Virginia's books that were published by Virginia and Leonard Woolf's publishing company, the Hogarth Press.

-Bell is one of the most celebrated painters of the Bloomsbury group.
-She exhibited in London and Paris during her lifetime, and has been praised for innovative works and for her contributions to design.